This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Your car will be on the WOVR as a formerly written off car or repaired write off which may substantially reduce its value;

-You can take your dispute to Internal Dispute Resolution of the insurer (See our Factsheet on Insurance Dispute Resolution) and on to the Financial Ombudsman Service.
+You can take your dispute to Internal Dispute Resolution of the insurer (See our Insurance Dispute Resolution factsheet) and on to the Financial Ombudsman Service.
 FOS does not have any jurisdiction to compel the WOVR to remove a listing, and may not make a finding to compel the insurer to amend the WOVR.

 Sometimes after you have been in an accident you may not feel safe in your car, even if they fix it.